denisecase/ccsc-service-vp/README.md

 - University of North Carolina – Asheville, in Asheville, NC
 - Conference Chairs: Marietta Cameron & Kevin Sanft

+ACM Incooperation Agreement and Statement of Understanding is delayed for conferences held after Nov 8.
+Get new Certificate of Insurance from the Treasurer in September.

 ## 5 Spring Conferences - 2022-2023 academic year

+Complete ACM Incooperation Agreement in Nov/Dec for Spring conferences.

 [Central Plains]()